-- a) Within ten business days following the final disposition of any application submitted to the Planning Board pursuant to this subsection, the Planning Board shall file the decision and shall notify: - i.
-The applicant. - ii.
-Any other department, bureau, board, commission, or officer of theVillage whose duties may be affected by such action. - b) In any case where an application has been denied, such notice shall inform the applicant of any right to appeal such denial that may exist pursuant to this Code.
+Within ten business days following the decision final disposition of any application submitted to the Planning Board pursuant to this subsection, the Planning Secretary Board shall file the decision with the Village Clerk and shall notify, in writing:

+a) The applicant.

+- b) Any other department, bureau, board, commission, or officer of the Village whose duties may be affected by such action. - a)-In any case where an application has been denied, such notice shall inform the applicant of any right to appeal such denial that may exist pursuant to this Code.